BrianKennedyN/Quotes-Tervern/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Behaviour Driven Development

+** The user is required to fill in all fields while adding a new quote.

+**The quotes can be liked, disliked or deleted.

+## Technologies used
+HTML, CSS, TypeScript and Bootstrap,

+## Setup/Installation Requirements
+** A device that can access the internet.
+** The device should have an internet browser to help access the web application.
+** The user is expected to have a sense of humour because the quotes are hilarious.

+## Support and contact details
+** phone number: 25419293117
+** Email-adress: amkamjoro@gmail.com

+## License
+Copyright (c) 2020 Brian Kennedy Njoroge